-- 1. Target communications to achieve a 5th grade level. - 2.
+- 1. Target communications to achieve a 6th grade reading level or lower. - 2.
 Continue to monitor reading level and translate public materials. - 3.
-Monitor the Division of Human Resource Management (DHRM) progress toward offering translator credentials for employees that are bilingual. - 4.
+Monitor progress toward offering translator credentials. - 4.
 Acquire and evaluate contractors' Language Access Plans. - 5.
 Develop strategies for attracting applicants who are fluent in more than one language. - 6.
 Encourage all employees to review cultural competency materials. - 7.
+Add a question to the member needs survey regarding language. - 8.
 Outline procedures for outreach to LEP individuals through community organizations.